aeternity/aeternity/docs/docker.md

 ### Persisting Data

-The blockchain data is persisted by default, inside the Docker container.
+The blockchain data is persisted by default at `/home/aeternity/node/data/mnesia`, inside the Docker container.
 In order to persist the data in a directory on the host machine, use [Docker volumes](https://docs.docker.com/engine/admin/volumes/volumes/).

 Replace `~/.aeternity/myaedb` with location of your choice where the data will be stored in.